Vehementz/Vehementz/README.md

 Software engineer / DevOPS 🧑‍💻

-Hello, above is written that I am a Software Engineer/Devops, it's false, i'm not just a software engineer.
+Above is written that I am a Software Engineer/Devops, it's false, i'm not merely a software engineer.
-I’m someone that enable of change and innovation.
+I am an enabler of change and innovation.
-During my apprenticeships at two pioneering companies and personnal project, I carved out a niche where coding meets operational DevOps.
+Throughout my apprenticeships at two trailblazing companies and my personal projects, I learn to create something where coding synergizes with operational, you can label it DevOps, but's it's more than that.

-My journey has been one of relentless pursuit of acquisition of complementary skills, to know how create, and how allow clients to access it with security and stability.
+My journey has been a relentless pursuit of acquiring complementary skills, mastering the art of creation, and ensuring that clients can access our innovations with both security and stability.

-For that I used automation, with tools as Ansible.
+I utilize automation to its fullest potential, employing tools like Ansible to streamline and enhance processes.
 Through specialized DevOps training, I've refined a diverse yet evolving skill set—and my evolution is perpetual.

 🌱 Innovation never rests, and neither do I.

-I am committed to pushing the boundaries of what's possible, using each line of code as a building block toward something profoundly beautiful—much like those who once labored to construct cathedrals.
+I am dedicated to pushing my limits, using line of code as a foundational stone towards something profoundly beautiful, as the artisans who once built cathedrals.

 💬 Let’s connect.
 Every collaboration is a chance to challenge the status quo.
 Let’s innovate, together.

 Best regards,
 Clément

 ## Technologies, Skills and methologies